That 3AM Phone Call

 There’s a lot going on all the time.
 Some of it is critical, and some can wait to be addressed.

-Often, those levels of contact are very different for each client.
 Having a partner that is capable of tailoring their service to your preferences and needs is more than just a luxury, it’s an integral part of managing your properties the way you want them managed, not how the operations manual of some security contractor dictates the call be placed.

 Managing a relationship with the local police department is an exercise in tactical operations, diplomacy, politics and often just personal relationships.
 Too many security companies in Dallas try to act like the police force, not work with them in a cooperative manner.